Estonian language proficiency examinations

 For category certificates of occupational Estonian language proficiency issued before 1 July 1999, an archive notice has been issued as a duplicate.
 For the issue of an archive notice, a signed application is to be forwarded to Education and Youth Board:

-All applications can be sent to us, Education and Youth Board, by post: Lõõtsa 4, 11415 Tallinn; or by e-mail: [email protected].
+All applications can be sent to us, Education and Youth Board, by post: A. H. Tammsaare tee 47, 11316 Tallinn or by e-mail: info@harno.ee.

 The Estonian language proficiency examination papers can be reviewed by the examinee and other persons upon reasonable request within five years after the examination has been taken.